GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_groups.md

 https://api.groupcamp.com/core/v1/groups

-Returns informations about the groups matching the search criteria provided in the GET arguments.
-Incompatible search criterias will return an empty list without a warning.
+Get groups matching search criterias.
+When criterias are incompatible, the search will return an empty list without warnings.